 There was a great podcast from Reggie this week.
-I don’t know who choses the bits of his back catalogue to excerpt but it felt like it was masterfully matched to all the listeners in the UK trying to process the referendum vote last Thursday.
+I don’t know who chooses the bits of his back catalogue to excerpt but it felt like it was masterfully matched to all the listeners in the UK trying to process the referendum vote last Thursday.

 He’s talking to the 100 or so meditators on the Dathun winter retreat.
-He’s been away sick for a couple of days and clearly there’s been some acting out.
+He’s been away sick for a couple of days and clearly, there’s been some acting out.
 People seem to have freaked out and started writing angry notes, breaking the silence, spinning out of the space.

 “This is what happens when we go deep”, he says in his basso profound voice that I love so much.
 When we open up through meditation to the depths then energy rushes up.
 And the thing about energy is, that it’s intense.
-And mostly we spend our whole life tensing our bodies and minds up to prevent that energy getting through.
+And mostly we spend our whole life tensing our bodies and minds up to prevent that energy from getting through.
 When we do relax and drop down, the energy demands attention and it feels crazy.

 The habitual response to these energies from the depths is to either tense up again or to act out.
 We either go rigid and tough and our ego crashes back in with a big strong story: I am this, I am not that.
 Or we go crazy, throwing firecrackers, drinking full bottles of vodka into the night, shouting at people, calling them names.

 The weirder the energy, the stronger the inclination to shut down or freak out.